The-Stage/Summary/README.md

 ## Schedule

-A language learning process need dayly practice.
+A language learning process need daily practice.
 And so:

 - Every day, fifteen minutes of conversation will be organized online

-- Every Wednesday and Sunday, two hours of discussion around a choosen topics online.
+- Every Wednesday and Sunday, two hours of discussion around a choosen topic online.
 A leader which prepare the topic will hold the Stage as an expert.
 For any question he/she will be the reference.
 So the leader have to master his topic.
 Don't worry, all life is a long learning process.
 We won't ask you the impossible or ask for the moon.